 Why YouTube Shorts Need a Different Script Structure

-The Simple YouTube Shorts Script Template
+The Simple YouTube Shorts Script Framework

 Use this structure when you want a Short that feels clear, useful and easy to follow.